Async coding agents need a host. Mine is called Ferris, and it shipped speq-skill v0.3.0 to GitHub on its own while I was away from my desk.

 About tokens and window managers#

 My plan was to keep using my Claude 5x and ChatGPT Plus subscriptions on Ferris.
 Raw API tokens add up fast; the subscriptions cap that cost at a flat monthly rate.
 To use either of them on Ferris, I needed a way to log in via a browser.
-That ruled out a headless setup and pushed me toward XFCE, a lightweight window manager for Linux.
+That ruled out a headless setup and brought me to XFCE, a lightweight window manager for Linux.
 The Debian Live XFCE image ships with Firefox already installed, which covers everything I need.

-Getting Windows App by Microsoft on my main Mac to talk to Ferris took some XRDP configuration work.
-Windows App is Microsoft’s RDP client; on macOS it replaced the older Microsoft Remote Desktop app and connects to any RDP server, which is why it pairs with XRDP on the Linux side.
-I summarized my learnings in the TIL Configure XRDP and XFCE on Debian 13.
+On my main Mac I use Windows App by Microsoft to connect to Ferris’ XFCE.
+Windows App is Microsoft’s RDP client; on macOS it replaced the older Microsoft Remote Desktop app and connects to any RDP server.

 What Ferris actually does for me#